Acorn's Frequently Asked Questions

 What is the recommended resolution for printing?

 This is a complicated topic.
 In general a PPI (pixels per inch) of around 200 - 300 gives good printing results.
-Read more here about the relationship between pixels display and printing.
-You can also check out our tutorial: "All about DPI, PPI, and Printing".
+Check out our tutorial: "All about DPI, PPI, and Printing".

 Is there an online forum for Acorn?

 Yes!
 Check out Acorn discussions and topics at Flying Meat's forum: https://flyingmeat.discoursehosting.net

 Is there a newsletter for Acorn?

 Yes!
 The newsletter is the best way to stay on top of the latest Acorn news.
 You can subscribe here: http://www.flyingmeat.com/newsletter/.